Encyclia tampensis: Description

 Encyclia tampensis has dark green 7 cm pseudobulbs with narrow foliage up to 16 cm in length and 2 cm in width.
 Mature plants produce a branched inflorescence in Summer containing several flowers with green to bronze sepals and petals surrounding a white lip with a purple dot.
 Flowers are alternate, 2.5 cm in diameter and fragrant.
 They are also called butterfly orchids because of how they sometimes appear in a breeze.

 There are some variations in color and markings that exist such as Cuba's Encyclia tampensis var. amesiana and the "alba" or white variety.

 The diploid chromosome number of E. tampensis has been determined as 2n = 40; the haploid chromosome number as n = 20.

 Collecting

-Despite being one of Florida's most prolific native orchids, Florida considers E. tampensis a regulated plant needing protection from commercial exploitation.
-Which means people who want to harvest any for sale from the wild must get a permit.
+Despite being one of Florida's most prolific native orchids, Florida considers E. tampensis a regulated plant needing protection from commercial exploitation, meaning people who want to harvest any for sale from the wild must get a permit.
 A permit is also required for collecting more than 2 for personal use from private lands, or any at all from public lands.
 Certified nurseries are specifically permitted to sell commercially grown protected plants.